-The roots of American-style football date back well over a century.
-While you enjoy this season’s games in high-definition, take a look at some surprising facts about the gridiron’s humble beginnings.
+Though what we today call the NFL wasn't formed until August 20, 1920, the roots of American-style football date back well over a century.
+Take a look at some surprising facts about the gridiron’s humble beginnings.

 In May 1874, an Ivy League school was set to face off against players from a Canadian university in two games of rugby.
 The first match was played under conventional rugby rules; the second was held under some Canadian-directed tweaks, including use of an oval instead of round ball, making tackles, and keeping track of downs.
 American coach Walter Camp later wrote an official list of regulations, and schools began adopting the rules of American football.

 There was no master design theory behind the unique oblong shape of the football.
 When two rival schools had faced off for an 1869 game, repeated attempts to properly inflate the ball failed.
 Fed up, the players simply played with the oddly inflated object.
 The shape would be refined over the coming decades, with a major facelift in 1906 to accommodate the introduction of the forward pass.

 3. The first professional football player was paid $500 per game.

 Football was treated largely as an amateur contest until November 12, 1892, when the Allegheny Athletic Association (AAA) took on the Pittsburgh Athletic Club.
 The AAA bucked the rules of fair play and paid a player, William “Pudge” Heffelfinger, $500 to join their team.
 Previously, desired players would be given awards, jobs, or other perks to avoid being paid outright.
 With Heffelfinger’s wages, the game began to morph into a professional pursuit.